dfinity/gix-components/src/routes/(page)/utility-functions/+page.md

 - `fn`: - The function to be executed after stopping the event propagation.
 It can be a synchronous or asynchronous function.

-Returns:

-- A function that takes an event and stop its propagation, before executing the provided function.

 [Source](https://github.com/dfinity/gix-components/tree/main/src/lib/utils/event-modifiers.utils.ts#L18)

 ### preventDefault